Friends of All Saints’ Staplehurst

 A team called Absent Friends won this year with 91 points with the Five Amigos team in eleventh place with 63.5 points and only 10 points between the top three teams.
 The winning prizes were bottles of wine with the team in last place awarded an apple each.

 Feedback was that everyone had a very enjoyable evening.
 After a very small amount of costs we raised £412.75.
 A big thank you to all the teams for entering and helping to raise funds for the maintenance of All Saints Church.
 I would like to thank all my fellow committee members and others for their hard work on the evening.

 The Friends, administered by an elected committee, continues to spearhead fund raising and social events.

 Membership of The Friends is open to anyone interested in the objects of the society and who has paid an annual member’s subscription of at least £5.
 All Friends members – who pay Income Tax – should sign a declaration form to enable the tax to be reclaimed on their contribution, which increases the gift by some 28%.

 Members receive informative Newsletters which give updates on the progress of projects and details of fund raising events to support and enjoy.
-A very wide variety of events is planned to ensure that all members find something of interest.
+A very wide variety of events are planned to ensure that all members find something of interest.

 Becoming a member is very simple and your support will be much appreciated.
 Telephone Andrew Brady the Membership Secretary, on (01580) 891840 for further information.